numberly/yggdrasil/README.md

 This is optional and equal to `false` by default.

-kubernetesClusterName is the name of the cluster, its only for information and will be used for metrics.
-Optional default to `""`
+kubernetesClusterName is the name of the cluster, it's only for information and will be used for metrics.
+Optional defaults to `""`

 ## Metrics
 Yggdrasil has a number of Go, gRPC, Prometheus, and Yggdrasil-specific metrics built in which can be reached by cURLing the `/metrics` path at the health API address/port (default: 8081).
 See [Flags](#Flags) for more information on configuring the health API address/port.